AionSystem/SOVEREIGN-TRACE-PROTOCOL/concept/PRIOR-ART.md

 Journalists and researchers have informally used GitHub Issues and commits as timestamped public records.
 Not a formal protocol.
 No cryptographic seal.
 No structured submission format.
 No ledger architecture.

+### Abuse Detection in Issue Tracking

+Generic spam filters and GitHub's own moderation tools exist.
+No prior system implements a **tiered (green/yellow/red) abuse detector** that scores content for prohibited patterns, decodes encoded attacks, and routes borderline cases to manual review — all while allowing appeal and tracking repeat offenders.

+### Single-Blockchain Anchoring

+Individual projects have anchored hashes to Bitcoin or Ethereum.
+No prior open-source system implements **multi‑chain anchoring** (Bitcoin, Hedera, Ethereum, and optionally Stellar) of a Merkle root from batched GitHub issue seals, with automated weekly publication via GitHub Actions.

 ---

-## What STP Introduces That Did Not Previously Exist In This Combination
+## What STP v4.0 Introduces That Did Not Previously Exist In This Combination

 The following combination has not previously existed as a single open-source, zero-dependency, institutionally independent protocol: